0

 Key Findings and Perspectives:

-1. Biological Factors: The research highlights that vaginismus is not simply a mechanical issue but involves heightened pelvic floor muscle tension and, in some cases, an exaggerated pain response.
-Hormonal fluctuations and past medical conditions can also contribute to the condition.
+1. Biological Factors: The research highlights that vaginismus is not simply a mechanical issue but involves elevated pelvic floor muscle tension and, for some, an intensified pain response.
+Various physical and emotional factors — including hormonal changes — may play a role, and individual experiences vary widely.

 2. Psychological Influences: Anxiety, fear of pain, and negative sexual conditioning play a major role in vaginismus.
 Many women with the condition experience high levels of anticipatory anxiety, which further reinforces the muscle spasms.
 The research also identifies links between vaginismus and past trauma, body image concerns, and perfectionistic tendencies.